bus-detective/pro/README.md

 # Feature tests

-Feature tests rely on a running selenium webserver.
+Feature tests rely on a running phantomjs.
 Start one with:

-    selenium-server
+    phantomjs -w

 ## Learn more